hkwu/ghastly/docs/guide.md

 That's literally it.

 <p class="tip">
-  As its name suggests, `loadCommands()` can take any number of commands as arguments.
+  As its name suggests, `loadCommands()` can actually take any number of commands as arguments.
 </p>

-## Linking the dispatcher
+### Linking the dispatcher
 As the final step, we need to register the dispatcher with the client so that it intercepts and handles incoming message events.

 First, create the client.